Install {scMitoMut} from Biocondcutor:

 We can see that there are 12 loci after filtering.

-Detail: The mut_filter function has 4 arguments: - mtmutObj is the mtmutObj object - min_cell is the minimum number of mutant cells - p_adj_method is the method used to adjust the p-value. - p_threshold is the adjusted p-value threshold
+Detail: The mut_filter function has 4 arguments: - mtmutObj is the mtmutObj object - min_cell is the minimum number of mutant cells - p_adj_method is the method used to adjust the p-value. - p_threshold is the adjusted p-value (q-value) threshold

 ## Filter mutation